Community Engagement at NYU Florence

-NYU Florence offers students the option to integrate an experiential learning opportunity and become an active participant in the Florentine community through various off campus volunteer activities.
-Placements vary based upon the student’s availability, academic interests and language skill level.
+NYU Florence offers students the opportunity to engage with the Florentine community through off campus volunteer activities and placements which vary based on the student’s availability, academic interests and language skill level.

 Some students choose to do both!
 The experience is well worth it!.

 NYU in Florence offers placements in local elementary, middle, and high-schools.
-Students work closely with the English language instructors to improve (Italian) students’ comprehension, writing, and speaking skills.
+Students work closely with the English, French, and Spanish language instructors to improve the comprehension, writing, and speaking skills of Italian students.
 Students are often asked to create lesson plans, and lead class discussions.
-As native speakers of English, NYU in Florence students are a valuable resource in the language classroom!
+As native English, French, and/or Spanish speakers, NYU Florence students are a valuable resource for language instruction.

 An urban volunteer project for the care and decorum of the city of Florence, the Angeli del Bello volunteers care for the green areas in the city, clean graffiti off the walls, and give support to those who take care of our public spaces.
 NYU Florence does a lot to help in the community and the current project is tidying up the close-by Stibbert Park on Monday afternoons, Thursday and Saturday mornings.